Gu7z/Tray-Helper/README.md

 ## :cocktail: Contributing

-One way to contribute with this project is building the MAC app. :blush:
+One way to contribute with this project is building the MAC app or optmizing. :blush: